charles-crawford/cicd-sentiment-light-github-to-aws/README.md

 `./bin/deploy continuous-deployment-sentiment-light`

-After those files have been delivered, go to CloudFormation console in your AWS account.
-Use the parent template, named 'continuous-deployment-sentiment-light.yaml' in this repo.
+After those files have been delivered to your bucket, go to CloudFormation console in your AWS account.
+Use the parent template, named `continuous-deployment-sentiment-light.yaml` in this repo to build the stacks.
 Check your Parameter values and proceed on to deploy the Stack.